-If you're after self storage in Battersea then ABC Selfstore is just the place.
-We've been offering storage for the Battersea area from our Wandsworth store located on Garratt Lane in London SW18 for over 19 years.
+ABC Selfstore have been offering storage for the Battersea area from our Wandsworth store located on Garratt Lane in London SW18 for some 19 years.

 There's also our FREE "Self Storage Explained" PDF for you to download!